What movie has 0 on Rotten Tomatoes?

 In a shocking turn of events, a movie has emerged with the dubious distinction of receiving a rare 0% rating on the popular film review aggregator, Rotten Tomatoes.
 This unprecedented feat has left both critics and moviegoers astounded, sparking a flurry of discussions and debates within the film industry.

 The movie in question, which we will refrain from naming to spare it further embarrassment, has failed to garner a single positive review from the critics registered on Rotten Tomatoes.
-This means that every single critic who reviewed the film gave it a negative rating, resulting in the abysmal 0% score.
+This means that every single critic who reviewed the film gave it a negative rating, resulting in the dreaded 0% score.
+This is an extremely rare occurrence, as even the most critically panned movies usually manage to secure at least a few positive reviews.

 FAQ: